ikanher/the-three-caballeros/documentation/final_report.md

 | ResNet-50 no aug | 0.751 | 0.783 | 0.722 | 1.350 | 14min 4s |
 | ResNet-50 no aug with dropout | 0.760 | 0.783 | 0.739 | 1.344 | 13min 51s |

-## Optimization
-As SGD is known to generalize better than it's adaptive variations we decided to use SGD for optimization.
-The optimization was done using SGD with Momentum and SGD with Nesterov Momentum.

-First we did manual training for few epochs, reduced the learning rate and trained with more epochs.
-With a lot of work achieved a validation accuracy of ~0.73 using this method.

-This turned out to be labor intensive so instead we switched to use One Cycle Policy (https://arxiv.org/abs/1708.07120).
-Now, without the manual labor, we managed to reach the same ~0.73 validaton f1 score with One Cycle Policy.
-Later, with a larger model, we were able to reach a 0.76 validation f1 score (without manual labor).

 ## Other notes
 * Labels in the training set are not all independent.
 E.g male, female and baby photos are very often also people photos.
 It's important to train the model with all labels for a certain image so that it can learn from these dependencies.

 ## Error analysis
 The labels with the lowest f1 scores were river (0.33), sea (0.54) and baby (0.65).
 The precision and recall components were quite close to each other for all other classes but *sea* (precision 0.70, recall 0.43), which would suggest that using class-specific thresholds would not give any significant improvement for any classes but perhaps sea.
 For sea, the precision score is higher than the recall score, so lowering the threshold might improve the performance.